About

 He directs the Megalopolitan Coastal Transformation Hub (MACH), a National Science Foundation-funded, 13-institution consortium led by Rutgers University.
 MACH works within the Philadelphia-New York City-New Jersey region to both 1) facilitate flexible, equitable, and robust multidecadal planning to manage climate risk, and 2) advance the scientific understanding of how interactions among coastal climate hazards, changing landforms, and human decisions shape climate risk.
 It aims to build an academic/stakeholder partnership model that provides insights for just, equitable, and inclusive climate action around the world.

-He also directs Rutgers’ transdisciplinary Coastal Climate Risk & Resilience (C2R2) initiative, a training program which brings graduate students in the natural sciences, social sciences, engineering, and urban planning together with coastal stakeholders to tackle the challenges that climate change poses to the world’s coastlines.
+He is the founding director of Rutgers’ transdisciplinary Coastal Climate Risk & Resilience (C2R2) initiative, a training program which brings graduate students in the natural sciences, social sciences, engineering, and urban planning together with coastal stakeholders to tackle the challenges that climate change poses to the world’s coastlines.

 He has served on sea-level rise expert groups for the states of New Jersey, Maryland and California and the cities of Boston and New York.